Uninen/vue-json-search/README.md

 # Vue JSON Search

-Simple Vue (3.x) search component for static sites based on [Fuse.js](https://github.com/krisk/Fuse).
-Designed for [Hugo](https://github.com/gohugoio/hugo) but works with any site that's cabable of producing a JSON corpus.
+Headless Vue (3.x) search component based on [Fuse.js](https://github.com/krisk/Fuse).
+Designed for static generators like [Hugo](https://github.com/gohugoio/hugo) but works with any site that's cabable of producing a JSON corpus.

 - **Easy to setup** with any software
-- Ships without styles, **easy to style** with Tailwind CSS or plain CSS
+- **100% control of the markup and styles** using headless Vue components and slots
 - Lightweight and **minimal dependencies** (Fuse.js and Vue 3), **~8 Kb zipped**

 A [live demo](https://til.unessa.net/) is available.
-## Usage
+## Simple Usage

 The following instructions assume you have a `package.json` in your project.